cpueschel/Lammps-Data-File-Generator/README.md

 2. Molecule/System defined in a POSCAR (VASP).
 Additional support for just xyz is being implemented.
 3. Ensure you have pymatgen and python 2.7+

-To run simply have the input files in the same folder;
+To run simply edit the input files and run with them in the same folder;
 `python LDFG.py`